-approves the granting of a Foreshore Licence (TAB D) to River Bank Mussels Ltd., c/o from 44.85 ha to 27.9949 ha, for a period of ten (10) years to occupy the site for the carrying out of aquaculture activities as defined in the Aquaculture Licence, and in accordance with the terms and conditions of the attached draft Foreshore Licence.
+approves the granting of a Foreshore Licence (TAB D) to W.D.
+Shellfish Ltd., c/o Pricewaterhouse Coopers, Cornmarket Wexford Town with a variation, reducing the footprint of the site from 36 ha to 21.0977 ha, for a period of ten (10) years to occupy the site for the carrying out of aquaculture activities as defined in the Aquaculture Licence, and in accordance with the terms and conditions of the attached draft Foreshore Licence.

-Pricewaterhouse Coopers, Cornmarket, Wexford, with a variation, reducing the footprint of the site culture mussels in Slaney River Valley SAC would impact on the Annex 1 intertidal habitat 'Mudflats and Sandflats not covered by seawater at low tide' (1140).
-To mitigate the impact resulting from the cultivation of bottom culture mussels, it is recommended that site T03/077 be reconfigured to exclude overlap with the aforementioned intertidal habitat (1140) within the Slaney River Valley
+The reason for the recommendation to reduce the footprint of the site is that the Appropriate Assessment concluded that both the existing and proposed applications for the cultivation of bottom culture mussels in Slaney River Valley SAC would impact on the Annex 1 intertidal habitat 'Mudflats and Sandflats not covered by seawater at low tide' (1140).
+To mitigate the impact resulting from the cultivation of bottom culture mussels, it was recommended that site T03/052A be reconfigured to exclude overlap with the aforementioned intertidal habitat (1140) within the Slaney River Valley SAC.